sceyt/sceyt-chat-android-sdk/README.md

 ## Proguard

-If you are using Proguard with this library, make sure to add the following rules to your proguard-rules file:
+If you are using Proguard in your application, make sure to add the following rules to your proguard-rules file:

 ```python
 # Keep all necessary classes in 'com.sceyt.chat' package and its subpackages